GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/5_policy_gradient_algorithms.typ

 *#acr("TRPO").*
 Schulman et al. @schulman_trust_2017 introduced the concept of trust region policy optimization.
-Their observation was that too brutal policy updates were causing instabilities in training #acr("PG") algorithms.
+They observed that overly aggressive policy updates were causing instabilities in training #acr("PG") algorithms.
 The #acr("TRPO") algorithm seeks to constrain the policy to a _trust region_, preventing it from evolving too drastically at each step.
 The notion of distance for policy updates is the #acr("KL") divergence.
 The #acr("TRPO") objective is to maximize the expected advantage while keeping the #acr("KL") divergence between the old and new policy below a certain threshold.